mialkin/docs/design/cqrs.md

 #### Advantages of handlers over services

-- A handler is much smaller than a service
-- A handler does not have code of other business operations
-- A handler follows SRP principle
-- Handlers have less dependencies

 ##### A handler is much smaller than a service

 The largest handlers can reach 500 lines of code.
 It's still several times less than number of lines in a service.
 Normally handler is much less than 500 lines of code.
 For a service to have from few hundreds to few thousands lines of code is an usual thing.

 It's much easier to maintain a small handler with well-defined scope of responsibility than a big service.

-##### A handler does not have code of other business operations

-Handlers are independent from each other.
-All the code of a business operation will be in one place, in one class — in a handler.

-On the other hand operations can be spread across multiple services.
-One service can call other services.
-Operations inside a service get fragmented.

 ##### A handler follows SRP principle